|

 OTC

 A mysterious USB-C port labeled OTC is found on the rear panel.
 OTG stands for USB On-The-Go.
 It enables smartphones and tablets to host USB peripherals without a computer.
 For example, one may connect the E2x2 OTG to an iPad to live stream to YouTube.
-I don't have any use for OTG and didn't test it, but those who eschew computers may like it.
-A special USB OTG cable—not included—is required for this feature to work.
+I only do audio and video production on Canon mirrorless and Mac computers, so I didn't test OTG.
+However, those who prefer to use smartphones will like this feature.
+A USB OTG cable—not included—is required for this feature to work.

 Outputs